 International registration process

-Our certification process should take five working days from receipt of your application.
+Our certification process should take 5 working days from receipt of your international application.
 We’ll communicate the outcome via our case management facility.

 We certify that the application has the same mark and same owner, and that the list of goods and services are within the scope of the basic mark(s).

-If we are able to certify your international application, we'll send you a 'Notice of Certification'.
-After this we'll forward your application for WIPO to assess.
+If we are able to certify your international application, we’ll forward your application for WIPO to assess, and send you a 'Notice of Certification'.